Programme Director: Dr Charlotte Summers

 Appointable applicants at the ACF interviews will be ranked, with the top ranked applicant being offered the ACF post (conditionally if clinical benchmarking is required)

-PLEASE NOTE: The GCATS office is closed for the moment and the team are all working from home.
-Please do not send any post to the GCATS Office as it may be a while before it will be collected.
+PLEASE NOTE: The PECATS office is closed for the moment and the team are all working from home.
+Please do not send any post to the PECATS Office as it may be a while before it will be collected.
 Please use electronic communications only.

 Enquiries regarding the application process, Oriel, interview arrangements and similar should be directed to the Recruitment Helpdesk at HEE EoE.
 For urgent enquiries, tel: 0844 894 0179 Monday – Friday, between 08:00 – 16:00.